Benjamin Rapoport

 Background

-Benjamin Rapoport is a neurosurgeon and early Neuralink co-founder who established Precision Neuroscience in 2022 after departing Neuralink to pursue a distinct technological vision.
+Benjamin Rapoport is a neurosurgeon and early Neuralink co-founder who established Precision Neuroscience in 2021 after departing Neuralink to pursue a distinct technological vision.
+He co-founded Precision with Michael Mager, Demetrios Papageorgiou, and Mark Hettick.
 His clinical neurosurgery expertise and experience with high-volume implantation procedures uniquely qualify him to design practical surgical approaches to brain-computer interfaces.

 Layer 7 Design Philosophy

 Rapoport developed the Layer 7 Cortical Interface based on a conviction that surface-array approaches offer superior biocompatibility compared to penetrating electrodes.
 The design emphasizes minimal surgical trauma, positioning electrodes on the brain’s surface rather than drilling into cortical tissue.
-Individual electrodes are engineered to remarkable thinness (one-fifth the width of human hair) while maintaining 1,024-channel recording capability.
+The thin-film array conforms to the brain’s surface and is approximately one-fifth the thickness of a human hair, while maintaining 1,024-channel recording capability.

 Surgical Innovation